hyphaltip/htbda_perl_class/lectures/NGS/NGS_DNA.slides.md

 To insure high quality Indelcalls, the reads need to realigned after placed by BWA or other aligner.
 This can be done with PicardTools and GATK.

-Need to Deduplicate reads (change STRAIN into the name of the strain you are working on)
+Need to Deduplicate reads (change W303 into the name of the strain you are working on)

     qsub -l mem=2gb -I # this will span a new process on a new machine, module load picard
-    java -Xmx2g -jar $PICARD/MarkDuplicates.jar I=STRAIN.sorted.bam \
+    java -Xmx2g -jar $PICARD/MarkDuplicates.jar I=W303.sorted.bam \
-      O=STRAIN.dedup.bam METRICS_FILE=STRAIN.dedup.metrics \
+      O=W303.dedup.bam METRICS_FILE=W303.dedup.metrics \
       CREATE_INDEX=true VALIDATION_STRINGENCY=SILENT

 Then identify Intervals around variants